 Leading on from our last article – Replacing your CRM/CMS – steps for success, the next step is to run an impartial and focused tender process.
 Below you will find our thoughts and ideas on how to make this a success.

 As we mentioned previously the Discovery phase is key, investment in this step will pay dividends now.
-The tender must align to your business requirements focusing on both short and long-term goals across the organisation.
+The tender must align with your business requirements focusing on both short and long-term goals across the organisation.
 Choosing a supplier based on assumptions and not facts sets you up for a bumpy ride.
 The top four operational challenges stated in Memberwise digital excellence survey 2019, were all related to technology – inadequate integration, multiple databases, lack of personalisation and integrated systems not meeting requirements – all this is within your grasp to resolve, with a structured approach.

 The Planning Phase – 6 steps